gregoiresage/enamel/README.md

 ---

+# Demo

+You can find a basic demo project using Enamel [here](https://github.com/gregoiresage/demo-enamel)

+---

 # Getting Started (pebble wscript)
 1. You project must contain a valid configuration file in `src/js/config.json` (see https://github.com/pebble/clay)
 2. Extract [Enamel](https://github.com/gregoiresage/enamel/releases/latest) at the root of your Pebble project or create a git submodule